 The authors are responsible for the content of the biographies.

 The content presented on these pages has been carefully compiled.
-However, the authors, editors and publishers assume no responsibility or liability for the completeness and correctness of the content or for typing errors.
+However, the authors, Editorial staff and publishers assume no responsibility or liability for the completeness and correctness of the content or for typographical errors.